-Executives covered by the policy have five (5) years to meet the guidelines established by it.
-However, during the period that a person covered by the policy has not met the standards set by the policy, covered executives are encouraged to hold 50% of the shares unrealized from vesting or exercise of shares or stock options on a post-tax, net share basis.
-In addition to the established guidelines, other guidelines regarding the length of time an executive must attain the guideline along with the respective holding requirements are established within the policy.
+Executives covered by the policy are encouraged to hold 50% of the shares unrealized from vesting or exercise of shares or stock options on a post-tax, net share basis until guidelines are met.
+In addition to the Multiple of Salary Requirement guideline, other guidelines regarding the length of time an executive has to attain the Multiple of Salary Requirement guideline along with the respective holding requirements are established within the policy.

 The Compensation Committee assesses progress toward meeting ownership expectations on an annual basis, measured on the last day of the fiscal year.
-Management communicates with the Compensation Committee the covered person's progress toward increasing his or her ownership position.
-As of January 30, 2021, each covered executive had either met the requirements, or was deemed by the Committee to be on a satisfactory path to meet the requirements of the policy.
+Management communicates with the Compensation Committee the executive's progress toward increasing his or her ownership position.
+As of January 29, 2022, each executive had either met the requirements, or was deemed by the Committee to be on a satisfactory path to meet the requirements of the policy.